-Let us assume that $\tau$ is the interval between consecutive measurements of S, which must exceed the minimal (resolution) time of probing/ reading out its state.
-If these intervals greatly exceed the bath correlation (memory) time $t_c \ll \tau$, then the regime is Markovian, i.e. the results of each measurement of S are independent of its predecessors.
+Let $\tau$ be the interval between consecutive measurements of $S$.
+If the interval greatly exceeds the bath correlation (memory) time, $t_c \ll \tau$, then the regime is Markovian, i.e., the results of each measurement of $S$ are independent of its predecessors.
 This means that $S$ interacts every time with $B$ that is in the same statistical (thermal) state.
-Then, upon many repetitions of the FID measurement, one can extract the average coherence at a specific time to infer the value of the dephasing time $T_2$.
-We, in contrast, wish to venture into the opposite strongly non-Markovian limit, that corresponds to highly correlated results of consecutive measurements.
+Then, following many repetitions of the FID measurement, one can extract the average coherence at a specific time to infer the value of the dephasing time $T_2$.
+We, in contrast, wish to venture into the opposite, strongly non-Markovian limit, that corresponds to highly correlated results of consecutive measurements.
 Namely, the readout at the time $t = m\tau$ ($m$ is an integer) depends on the outcomes of all its predecessors.
-In this limit, the $B$-state evolution is governed by the non-unitary evolution operator corresponding to $S$ projections onto either of the states in Eq.
-(5), given by \be V_\pm(t) = (U_e (t)\pm U_g(t))/2, ~~U_{e(g)} = {\rm e}^{\pm i\omega_j t}\ketbra{j}. \ee The conditional evolution of $B$ assumes the form \be \rho^\pm_B(t) \equiv V_{\pm}(t)\rho_B(0)V^\dagger_{\pm}(t)=\sum_j P_j(t)\ketbra{j} \ee where $\ket{j}$ are the collective eigenstates of the bath operator in Eq.
-(2), and $P_j(t)$ are conditionally modified populations.
-Repeated application of the conditional evolution operator in Eqs.
-(8), (9) can yield a purified state of $B$ that as shown in Fig. (1) can drastically change the standard FID of $S$.
+In this limit, the $B$-state evolution is governed by the non-unitary evolution operator corresponding to $S$ projections onto either of the $\ket{\pm}$ states, given by {(cf.\, Supplementary Note 1)}